 For those that do require continuing education (CEUs), we wanted to offer a bit of help.
 In order to identify the best courses and get started on earning your nursing CEUs, we’ve put together this comprehensive guide.

 How to Easily Earn Your CEUs for Nursing

 First of all, what is a CEU?
 If you’re new to the nursing profession, you might not know what all the acronyms stand for.
 Many states require nurses to acquire a number of “contact hours”, or the number of hours you spend in a class.
-CEUs are continuing education credits and they reflect the time spent participating in a course or another approved activity.
+CEUs are continuing education units (also referred to as CEs) and they reflect the time spent participating in a course or another approved activity.
 In addition, one CEU is the equivalent of 10 hours of instruction, or contact hours.

 In order to meet your contact hour requirements, you need to know exactly what those requirements are before you can start to research the course you need.
 And where you practice nursing will determine what you have to do.